IJzerbaard/shortarticles/huffmantable.md

  - writing `A,1` into both `table[10]` and `table[11]`, where the left `1` is the code corresponding to the `A` symbol, and the right bit is the padding.

 In general there would be, for every code of length L, a loop from `0` up to but excluding `1 << (MAX_CODE_LENGTH - L)` which generates all the required padding bit strings in sequence.
-So the table building procedure is just two nested loops that fill the table, no tree needs to be built.

-The decoding loop itself can be largely symmetric with the encoding loop, so keeping a bit buffer (held in an integer) filled with at least MAX_CODE_LENGTH bits, reading data as needed.
-For example (not intended to be runnable),

-    uint64_t buf = 0;
-    int k = 0;
-    while (true) {
-        if (k < MAX_CODE_LENGTH) {
-            while (k <= 56) {
-                buf |= (uint64_t)readByte() << (56 - k);
-                k += 8;
-            }
-        }
-        struct sym s = decode[buf >> (64 - MAX_CODE_LENGTH)];
-        // use s.symbol, decided whether to break from loop k -= s.length;
-        buf <<= s.length;
-    }

-There is the slight complication that `readByte` will still be called a couple of times when the stream has ended, which could be avoided by setting `k` to a high value after reading the last byte, or by padding the input.

-This is not the most efficient decoding loop possible, but this approach delivers at least reasonable performance, unlike bit-by-bit decoding which is just hopeless.
+No tree is involved.

+The decoding procedure is conceptually simple:
+- read `MAX_CODE_LENGTH` bits into a `buffer` from the input at the current position (not byte-aligned),
+- find `(symbol, length)` pair simply with `table[buffer]`,
+- advance the position in the input by `length`.

-### Length-limited codes
+### Constructing length-limited codes

 This style of table based decoding requires a table with 2<sup>MAX_CODE_LENGTH</sup> entries, making it important to ensure a reasonable maximum code length.
 Building a Huffman tree does not in general guarantee that the longest code is no longer than your chosen maximum code length.
 Finding an optimal set of codes given a constrained maximum length can be done using the package-merge algorithm, which is [the approach Zopfli takes](https://github.com/google/zopfli/blob/master/src/zopfli/katajainen.c).

-A faster (though not guaranteed optimal) approach is heuristically redistributing some bits, while being careful to keep the set of lengths valid overall.
+A faster (not guaranteed optimal, but "good enough" for many purposes) approach is heuristically redistributing some bits, while being careful to keep the set of lengths valid overall.
 Every code of length L corresponds to 2<sup>MAX_CODE_LENGTH - L</sup> slots of the decoding table, the sum of that over all lengths must not exceed the size of the table.
 A set of lengths can be made valid by iteratively choosing the longest code that can be lengthened and lengthening it, until the set of lengths is valid.
 That method can overshoot the target, there are more advanced algorithms that try to get closer to using 2<sup>MAX_CODE_LENGTH</sup> table slots.